eugeniopolito/go-be-template/README.md

 # Golang Back End Template

 A Docker multi container for APIs development in Go!
-This framework includes everything you need to build APIs with this amazing language: PostgreSQL, Redis and Go Gin framework for rapid Back End development!
+This framework includes everything you need to build APIs with Golang: Nginx, PostgreSQL, Redis and Gin framework for rapid Back End development!

 ## Setup local development